esp8266/Arduino/readme.txt

 * Patched to reduce binary sketch sizes by building the Arduino core as a library (.a) file.
 Originally written by Nicolas Roland, revised by Don Cross.
+* Fixed bug in Serial.available().
+Report and fix by Don Cross.

 0007 - 2006.12.25